 Canal Belt

 The Dylan, Pulitzer, Andaz, The Toren, INK Hotel.
 Most romantic option for first-time visitors; canal views from the rooms.
+For the character of each area before you choose, the Amsterdam neighborhoods guide goes street by street.

 Jordaan